 - Biking Trails, Bridge to Bay trail extends from Port Huron to Algonac.
 You'll pass state and municipal parks, museums, gazebos and lighthouses.
 Sometimes the trail is within reach of the water's edge and sometimes a few miles inland.

 - The Snug Theater located downtown Marine City offers affordable live entertainment all year long including plays, musicals, musical artists, comedians and more!
 All tickets are $20!
 The intimate setting of the snug theater is the place for date night in Marine City.
 You will love this charming theater.
-We're excited to annouce it's sister theater, The Riverbank Theater is expected to open up the street within the year.
-Click here for showtimes.
+We're excited to announce it's sister theater, The Riverbank Theater is expected to open up the street within the year.